 (a) From the new CSA CR to ERCOT, is used to establish the owner/landlords’ new CSA CR in the registration system.

+(b) From the current CSA CR to ERCOT, is used to change an existing CSA CR End Date.

-(b)From the current CSA CR to ERCOT, is used to remove an existing CSA CR from the registration system.
+(c) From the current CSA CR to ERCOT, is used to remove an existing CSA CR from the registration system.

-(c) From ERCOT to the current CSA CR, is used for notification that the owner/landlord has selected a new CSA CR.
+(d) From ERCOT to the current CSA CR, is used for notification that the owner/landlord has selected a new CSA CR.

-(d) From ERCOT to the MOU/EC TDSP, is used to validate the CSA relationship information in the MOU/EC TDSP’s system.
+(e) From ERCOT to the MOU/EC TDSP, is used to validate the CSA relationship information in the MOU/EC TDSP’s system.

+(f) From ERCOT to the MOU/EC TDSP, is used for notification of a change in CSA End Date, unless otherwise indicated in Retail Market Guide Section 8.1.

-(e) From ERCOT to the MOU/EC TDSP, is used for notification of CSA deletion.
+(g) From ERCOT to the MOU/EC TDSP, is used for notification of CSA deletion.

-(27) Establish/Delete CSA Response (814_19)
+(27) Establish/Change/Delete CSA Response (814_19)

 This transaction set:

-(a) From ERCOT to the new CSA CR, is used to respond to the 814_18, Establish/Delete CSA Request, enrolling the new CSA CR in the registration system.
+(a) From ERCOT to the new CSA CR, is used to respond to the 814_18, Establish/Change/Delete CSA Request, enrolling the new CSA CR in the registration system.

+(b) From ERCOT to the new CSA CR, is used to respond to the 814_18 transaction changing the End Date for the current CSA CR in the registration system.

-(b) From ERCOT to the current CSA CR, is used to respond to the 814_18 transaction deleting the current CR from the registration system.
+(c) From ERCOT to the current CSA CR, is used to respond to the 814_18 transaction deleting the current CR from the registration system.

-(c) From the current CSA CR to ERCOT, is no longer valid as of Texas SET 4.0.
+(d) From the current CSA CR to ERCOT, is no longer valid as of Texas SET 4.0.

-(d) From the MOU/EC TDSP to ERCOT, is used to provide a response to the 814_18 transaction.
+(e) From the MOU/EC TDSP to ERCOT, is used to provide a response to the 814_18 transaction.

 (28) ESI ID Maintenance Request (814_20)